phowell/cv/docs/index.md

 ## Summary

 I have been employed by the Royal Newfoundland Constabulary's Technical Services Section since May 2017.
-I started, at that time, as a Forensic Video Technician, and have recently transitioned into a Computer Forensic Examiner role.
+I started, at that time, as a Forensic Video Technician.
+In that role, I was certified by LEVA, and performed over 100 extractions from DVR and NVR systems around the north-east Avalon region.
+In July 2019 I transitioned into a Computer Forensic Examiner role.
+I am currently in training and intend to attend the Canadian Police College's Computer Forensics course in January 2020.
 I also hold a Bachelor’s Degree in Computer Science.
 Prior to joining the RNC I was employed in the Information Technology field for over 10 years.

 ### Work Experience

-`2019 - Present`
+`2019 - Now`
 __Computer Forensic Examiner__

 `2017-2019`